100 Photos That Kids Born After 2000 Will Never Understand

 Though, by today's standards, having an entire family wear matching shoes might seem noteworthy, in the 1950s, you, your mom, dad, and siblings all had matching saddle shoes.
 And, of course, you kept them so well-shined you could practically see your reflection in them.

 While no-show socks may be essential by modern standards, in the 1950s, people proudly wore their bobby socks cuffed above the ankle with everything from shorts to formal dresses.
-For what it’s worth, Prince George and Princess Charlotte still rock that look.
-For more on their retro style, don’t miss A Royal Family Guide to Dressing Your Child.
+For what it's worth, Prince George and Princess Charlotte still rock that look.
+And for more nostalgia, here are 50 Facts About the 20th Century That Will Make You Feel So Old Today.